Banno/web-component-router/README.md

 class MyElement extends animatedRouteMixin(HTMLElement, 'className') { }
 ```

+## Lifecycle Hook Execution Order

+The `@jack-henry/web-component-router` allows you to define lifecycle hooks at two levels:

+1. **Route Configuration:** Within the `RouteData` object or the equivalent properties in the route config object (`beforeEnter`, `routeEnter`, `routeExit`).
+2. **Component Methods:** By overriding the corresponding methods (`beforeEnter`, `routeEnter`, `routeExit`) in your web component, especially when using the `routingMixin`.

+When navigating between routes, the router executes these hooks in a specific, hierarchical order for each node in the route tree that is part of the transition (either entering or exiting).

+**During Route Entry:**

+When entering a new route, the following hooks are executed sequentially for each relevant node, starting from the top of the route tree down to the target node:

+1. `beforeEnter` function defined in the **Route Configuration** (`RouteData` or config object).
+2. `beforeEnter` method overridden on the **Component Instance**.
+3. `routeEnter` function defined in the **Route Configuration** (`RouteData` or config object).
+4. `routeEnter` method overridden on the **Component Instance**.

+**During Route Exit:**

+When exiting a route, the following hooks are executed sequentially for each relevant node, starting from the node being exited up towards the common ancestor node:

+1. `routeExit` method overridden on the **Component Instance**.
+2. `routeExit` function defined in the **Route Configuration** (`RouteData` or config object).

+This hierarchical execution allows you to perform actions specific to the route definition first (e.g., data fetching or component import in `beforeEnter` config), followed by component-specific logic in the overridden methods.

+Hooks can be defined in one or both locations.
+If a hook is defined in both the route configuration and the component, both will be called in the order specified above.
+If defined in only one location, only that definition will be executed for that specific hook and node.

 ## Root App Element

 The routing configuration is typically defined inside the main app element